JUMP! Pressure Cooked Chicken and Prosciutto Rolls

 - Fasten the breast closed with a toothpick or small skewer while spearing a sage leaf.

-- In the preheated pressure cooker, on medium heat without the lid, melt the butter and add the oil and remaining sage leaves.
+- In the pre-heated pressure cooker, on medium heat without the lid, melt the butter and add the oil and remaining sage leaves.
 Raise the heat to high and brown the chicken rolls starting sage-leaf-side down (working in batches, if needed).

 - When the rolls are browned on all sides, face them sage-leaf-side up and pour the wine around them.
-Let the wine evaporate almost completely before adding the stock, salt (omit if stock is salted) and pouring frozen peas on top.
+Let the wine evaporate almost completely before adding the stock, salt (omit if the stock is salted) and pouring frozen peas on top.

-- When time is up, open the cooker by releasing the pressure.
-Serve the chicken rolls with a good scoop of peas and their cooking liquid.
+- Serve the chicken rolls with a good scoop of peas and their cooking liquid.
 This dish is great with

 - mashed potatoes or creamy polenta.